Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

-where $F_{Y_{t}(w) \mid G = 1, V_{2} = AO}$ denotes the cumulative distribution of the Potential Outcome $Y_{t}(w)$ at period $t$ for units that belong to the the treatment group, $G=1$, and to the Always-Observed stratum, $V = AO \equiv S_{2}(1) =S_{2}(0) = 1$. \end{cestimand} Causal Estimand \ref{es:qttao} contrasts the quantile $q$ of the treated potential outcome distribution for AO units in the treatment group with the same quantile of the control potential outcome distribution for these units.
-For example, $\qttao(0.5)$ is the treatment effect for the median treated AO unit.
-Since both terms involve conditioning on a latent stratum, they can only be partially identified.
-Furthermore, the distribution $F_{Y_{2}(0) \mid G = 1}^{-1}(q)$ is not directly observed and must be imputed.
+where $F_{Y_{t}(w) \mid G = 1, V_{} = AO}$ denotes the cumulative distribution of the Potential Outcome $Y_{t}(w)$ at period $t$ for units that belong to the the treatment group, $G=1$, and to the Always-Observed stratum, $V = AO \equiv S_{2}(1) =S_{2}(0) = 1$. \end{estimand} Estimand \ref{es:qttao} contrasts the quantile $q$ of the treated potential outcome distribution for AO units in the treatment group with the same quantile of the control potential outcome distribution for these units.
+For example, $\qttao(0.5)$ captures the treatment effect at the median of the outcome distribution.
+This estimand captures a distributional effect: it does not require any rank-invariance assumption across potential outcomes and should not be confused with the median treatment effect \parencite{imbens_causal_2015}.

+Both Estimands \ref{es:attao} and \ref{es:qttao} are principal causal effects, in that they define causal effects for a subpopulation characterized by a principal stratum.
+Because principal stratum membership depends on joint potential outcomes, which are never simultaneously observed, this subpopulation is not identifiable without additional assumptions.
+Analogously to the IV setting, where individual compliance types cannot be directly observed, it may not be possible to know which units belong to the Always-Observed stratum.
+This feature may be viewed as a limitation of the proposed methodology.
+Nevertheless, because these estimands admit a clear interpretation as intensive margin effects, they are policy-relevant and practically meaningful for evaluating interventions and informing scale-up decisions.
+Finally, as in every principal stratification analysis, it is advisable to characterize the units belonging to the Always-Observed principal stratum \parencite{mealli_refreshing_2012}.